furry-world/galileo/computers/gamma/brief.md

 - some 8-bit PCM playback system idk (prob similar to Sound Blaster), TBD

 **OTHER**:
-- backwards compatible with Delta software
+- backwards compatible with Delta software (? - if so the design needs some tweaks)
 - includes a custom graphical OS
 - scanline counter and an option to trigger an interrupt on a specific scanline
 - NES/SNES controller compatibility